vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-multiple-cursors/index.md

 ## Remove occurrence
-Removing the last occurrence from your selection is the same shortcut with shift added:
+Removing the last occurrence from your selection is the same shortcut with <kbd>Shift</kbd> added:
 - <kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>J</kbd> On Linux and Windowss
 - <kbd>⇧</kbd> + <kbd>⌃</kbd> + <kbd>G</kbd> on Mac.